AmyShackles/catRatingsForGreatGood/README.md

 ### Control
 - Specialized versions of views that respond to user actions in a specific way.
 While a view displays content, a control modifies content in some way.

+### Data Model
+- A data model represents the structure of the information stored in an app.

 ### Delegate
 - Object that acts on behalf of or in coordination with another object.
 The delegating object holds a reference to the other object (delegate) and sends a message telling them about an event about to be handled or that has just been handled.
 A delegate can then respond to these changes.